 Here is a brief description of each organization and the connection to Seekers Church.
 To visit their web sites, click on the name of the organization.

-New Story Leadership (NSL) uses the power of stories for peacemaking to help Palestinians and Israelis end their old stories of war, mistrust and hatred, by inviting them to step away from their defended positions and ideological fortresses and to listen to each others’ stories.
-In 2021, NSL will expand to provide leadership training from 10 Palestinians and Israelis to 45 changemakers from Palestine, Israel, Ireland, and the United States through expanded digital advocacy, women’s leadership, and video production.
+New Story Leadership (NSL) uses the power of stories for peacemaking to help Palestinians and Israelis end their old stories of war, mistrust and hatred, by inviting them to step away from their defended positions and ideological fortresses to listen to the stories of the other.

-NSL’s work is in keeping with Seekers’ commitment to work to send all war, violence and discord.
+The work of NSL is in keeping with Seekers’ commitment to work to send all war, violence and discord.
 Seekers is pleased to host the US office of NSL in our building.
-For more than a decade the Eyes to See Ears to Hear Peace Prayer Mission Group of Seekers has maintained an active partnership with NSL and currently has a member serving on the NSL board of directors.
+For more than a decade the Eyes to See Ears to Hear Peace Prayer Mission Group of Seekers has maintained an active partnership with NSL and currently has two members serving on the NSL board of directors.

 Bokamoso Youth Foundation – Winterveldt, Gauteng, South Africa